-Google has been presenting Google Classroom with its multiple features since 2014.
-Google Classroom combines Google Drive for assignment creation and distribution, Google Docs, Sheets and Slides for writing, Gmail for communication, and Google Calendar for scheduling.
-Moreover, in 2018 the website was refreshed and a classroom section was added.
+Google first presented Google Classroom in 2014.
+The platform combines Google Drive for assignment creation and distribution, Google Docs, Sheets and Slides for writing, Gmail for communication and Google Calendar for scheduling.
+In 2018 the classroom section was added.

-— create classes
+— create classes.

-— give tasks
+— give tasks.

-— send and receive feedback
+— send and receive feedback.

-— track the progress of students
+— track the progress of students.

-— work anywhere and anytime on any device
+— work anywhere and anytime on any device.

-— save time and paper
+— save time and paper.

 — communicate with students.

-How to use Google classroom?
+How to use Google Classroom?

 Creating a class and adding students